 The Model S utilizes a full arsenal of safety technologies, including eight airbags, four-wheel ABS and disc brakes, electronic stability control, traction control.
 In the last year, Autopilot and Summon joined the list.
 For 2017, an optional military-grade HEPA air filtration will as well.

 These prices do not reflect the $7,500 federal tax credit.
 (Make sure you have that much of a tax liability in order to take advantage of the credit.)
-Additional tax incentives are available different regions of the United States.
+Additional tax incentives are available in different regions of the United States.
 Heads up that Tesla will likely hit the 200,000-limit on these incentives in the next couple years, after which the tax credit will phase out.

 Be prepared to bring a magnifying glass to the Tesla showroom, so you can read the fine print on a purchase agreement.
 A wide range of options and trim enhancements will easily increase the price by many thousands of dollars.
 Expect any number of additional tacked-on fees—including a $600 annual service fee to cover an inspection, replacement parts like brake pads and windshield wipers, 24-hour roadside assistance, system monitoring, remote diagnostics, and software updates.

-The best way to get a more precise estimate cost is to visit the Tesla website, and use its design/pricing tool: http://www.teslamotors.com/models/design
+The best way to get a more precise estimate cost is to visit the Tesla website, and use its design/pricing tool.

-But if you want to stretch the point, you could take a glance at the Porsche Panamera Plug-in Hybrid, which carries a starting MSRP of $99,000.
+If you want to stretch comparisons, you could take a glance at the Porsche Panamera Plug-in Hybrid, which carries a starting MSRP of $93,200.
 The Porsche plug-in qualifies for a federal tax incentive of $4,751.80, rather than the $7,500 available to the Model S. (We know, it’s bizarre.)

-If high-horsepower and flashy futuristic sports car design is your thing, and the Tesla Model S is not rich enough for your blood, then you could wait until later in 2014 for the BMW i8 plug-in hybrid, which starts at $136,000.
+If high-horsepower and flashy futuristic sports car design is your thing, and the Tesla Model S is not rich enough for your blood, then you could seek out the the BMW i8 plug-in hybrid, which starts at $136,000.
 The limited-run i8 is currently sold out, so you may have a hard time finding one in your area.

 Tesla does not want to merely revolutionize automotive technology, but to also change core business models in the auto industry.
-The company, primarily an automobile manufacturer, also owns and operates nearly 60 retail outlets throughout North America.
+The company, primarily an automobile manufacturer, also owns and operates more than 200 stores around the world.
 Company executives argue that these retail stores are necessary for competing against the entrenched gasoline powered vehicle market.